jberkus/ansible101/README.md

 * Install ansible 2.1 or later
 * Install boto and other requirements for ansible EC2 module
+* Install git, if you don't already have it.

 Way #2: use the docker image, if you run docker: